frappe/frappe_io/frappe_io/www/docs/user/en/guides/integration/rest_api/index.md

 }
 ```

-All documents in Frappe are available via a RESTful API with prefix `/resource/`.
+All documents in Frappe are available via a RESTful API with prefix `/api/resource/`.
 You can perform all CRUD operations on them:

 * Create

-	You can create a document by sending a `POST` request to the url, `/resource/{doctype}`.
+	You can create a document by sending a `POST` request to the endpoint, `/api/resource/{doctype}`.

 * Read

-	You can get a document by its name using the url, `/resource/{doctype}/{name}`
+	You can get a document by its name using the endpoint, `/api/resource/{doctype}/{name}`

 * Update

-	You can create a document by sending a `PUT` request to the url, `/resource/{doctype}/{name}`.
+	You can create a document by sending a `PUT` request to the endpoint, `/api/resource/{doctype}/{name}`.
 This acts like a `PATCH` HTTP request in which you do not have to send the whole document but only the parts you want to change.

 * Delete

-	You can delete a document by its name by sending a `DELETE` request to the url, `/resource/{doctype}/{name}`.
+	You can delete a document by its name by sending a `DELETE` request to the endpoint, `/api/resource/{doctype}/{name}`.

 # Table of Contents

-{{index}}
+{index}

 Authors: Rushabh Mehta (rushabh@erpnext.com), Raffael Meyer (raffael@alyf.de)